adoniiiii/Esal_Project/README.md

 # Esal_Project

 Booking platform for yurts and traditional rest camps across Kyrgyzstan — built for tourists.
 Es Al is a web service that helps foreign tourists find and book authentic yurts and topchan camps in the regions of Kyrgyzstan.
-The platform includes an AI chatbot that answers questions in English about locations, amenities, and travel tips.
+The platform includes an AI chatbot that answers questions in any language about locations, amenities, and travel tips.

 ## Features